How To Ask For Help

 “The best advice I can give to anyone going through a rough patch is to never be afraid to ask for help.”
 Demi Lovato

-Asking for help when you are running a business can be one of the most difficult things to do for a number of reasons.
-We may have been taught that it’s a sign of weakness or we fear we are being a burden to others.
-I can remember many times during my business journey that I have asked for help whether it be with childcare, practical, or financial help.
-Sometimes I did honestly fear that people would make the assumption that my life was out of control or I was not coping.
+Asking for help when you are running a business can be one of the most difficult things to do for several reasons.
+We may have been taught that it’s a sign of weakness, or we fear we are a burden to others.
+During my business journey, I can remember many times that I have asked for help, whether it be with childcare, practical, or financial help.
+Sometimes I honestly fear that people would assume that my life was out of control or I was not coping.
 I didn’t want people to worry about me.

 If you have a fear of asking for help, I would suggest the following advice:

 - Make a list of the friends and family in your circle who you can ask for help.
 Highlight the names of those who have offered you help in the past.

 - List the things you need help with, such as childcare or practical errands like cooking, cleaning, and walking the dog.